pbour/rangereach/README.md

 ## Setting up
 - Download the archives for the input files from https://seafile.rlp.net/d/6fa3703e57234b6d9831/
-- Extract inside the inputs directory
+- Extract the archives inside the inputs directory

 ## Creates